A colourful classification of (quasi) root systems and hyperplane arrangements: Hyperplane arrangements

 In particular in our situation we may restrict to positive systems $\Phi_+ \sse \Phi$ of roots, and further to reduced ones.

-Now the bichromatic graph of a root system is already naturally associated with a choice of a positive system, since it has one (unoriented) edge for each opposite pair $\pm \alpha \in \Phi$; on the contrary we kept track of short/long roots for non simply-laced types, by having loop edges of two different colours, which now ought to be fused into a single loop edge (of a different colour).
+Now the bichromatic graph of a simply-laced root system is already naturally associated with a choice of a positive system, since it has one (unoriented) edge for each opposite pair $\pm \alpha \in \Phi$; on the contrary we kept track of short/long roots for non-simply-laced types, by having loop edges of two different colours, which now ought to be fused into a single loop edge (of a different colour).

 Introduce thus the extended set of (primary) colours $\set{R,G,B}$, where now ''blue`` is allowed.